BinarCode/laravel-restify/docs-v2/content/en/api/relations.md

 Eloquent provides a large variety of relationships.
 You can read about them [here](https://laravel.com/docs/eloquent-relationships).

-Restify all relationships and give you an expressive way to list resource relationships.
+Restify handles all relationships and give you an expressive way to list resource relationships.

 ## Definition